MarcusRei/MarcusRei/README.md

 - 👋 Hi, I’m Marcus but you can call me Macke or Mackan!
-- 👀 I’m an up and coming frontend developer in Stockholm, Sweden who likes photography, videogames and 3D art.
+- 👀 I’m an up & coming frontend developer in Stockholm who likes photography, videogames and 3D art.
 - 💪 I know a bit of everyting from HTML, CSS/SCSS, GraphQL, REST API, Jest, Cypress and more.
-- 🌱 I’m studying at medieinstitutet and right now I´m learning more about UX & Usability!
+- 🌱 I’m studying at medieinstitutet and right now I´m off on a internship!
 - 📫 You want to get in touch?
 Write to me here or go to my [website](https://marcusreineck.se/) and send me a message!

+- 👋 Hi, I'm Marcus, but you can call me Macke or Mackan!
+- 💻 Frontend developer in Stockholm
+- 📷 Photography enthusiast | Videogame connoisseur
+- 💼 Student at Medieinstitutet | Intern at Developed by Me
+- 🛠️ HTML, CSS/SCSS, GraphQL, REST API, Jest, Cypress

+  Want to get in touch?
+- 🌐 [My Website](https://marcusreineck.se/) | 📫 Send me a message here on github!

 <!---
 MarcusRei/MarcusRei is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.